emilyinspace/take-home-task/README.md

 # take-home-task
 In the file `instructions.md` reside the original instructions.
 In the file `manual.md` are the steps necessary to test this repository's code.
-A `Makefile` is also provided to skip some time.
+A `Makefile` is also provided to save some time.

 The file `terraform.md` has the output of `terraform-docs` for a brief understanding.
 Let's split the logic of this project in sections.